Why It Is Increasingly Difficult To Do The Right Thing With End Of Life Electronics

 As part of the program, Environmental Handling Fees are collected when you buy new electronic products and these fees are intended to cover the costs of collecting, transporting and recycling the designated items at the end of their useful life as well as the costs of managing the program, promoting it and educating the public.

 Different fees were established for each of the items that fall under the program.
 For example, $5.00 for a desktop printer, $1.40 for a desktop computer, and so on.

 Fixing Things Aren’t Aren’t Broken

-In its latest iteration under the Waste Free Ontario Act passed this summer, the fees will be cancelled in favour of manufacturers covering the recycling costs.
+In its latest iteration under the Waste Free Ontario Act passed this summer, the fees will be canceled in favor of manufacturers covering the recycling costs.
 The details, including effective dates, have not been worked out, however, the ultimate intention is to compel manufacturers to design their products with efficient end-of-life (EOL) management in mind.

 As governments typically do, they have now increased the compliance costs for everyone in order to catch the few offenders out there.
 In our opinion, this just reduces the incentive to collect the material and is counterproductive to the intent of the program.

-Specifically, we feel that the program updates not only meddle with privacy issues, the more stringent audit procedures add costs to what is already a very marginal recycling product at best.
-The real benefits to collectors like us of this EOL material are the safe disposition of that material and the opportunity it presents for customers to bring in other recyclable material as well.
+Specifically, we feel that the program updates not only meddle with privacy issues, but the more stringent audit procedures also add costs to what is already a very marginal recycling product at best.
+The real benefits to collectors like us of this EOL material are the safe disposition of that material and the opportunity it presents for customers to bring in other recyclable materials as well.

 Lost Sales Opportunities For Us…Further Erosion Of Privacy For Our Customers.

-To ours readers, our blogs are meant to inform and open some discussion.
+To our readers, our blogs are meant to inform and open some discussion.
 We always welcome your views and encourage you to comment on any of the topics we review.